TifeLaflame/CM-internship-2021/README.md

  I was inspired by this technology because it gives digital creators the autonomy of presenting their work on their own.

 ### VSCode Stories Extension
-This extension lets you share code snippers with other developers.
+This extension lets you share code snippets with other developers.
 I found this inspiring because it was a thought that a developer recently had and decided to build.
 I'm always intrigued by how an idea can be coded into reality even when there are obstacles.
 This extension was sold a month later.
 It was built with TypeScript, PostgreSQL & NPM packages.

 ## Focus during internship
 With the time and resources to learn and build anything, I will love to spend my time in the experience design and technology departments.